creeperDoesRedstone/XSharp/README.md

 Variables are defined using the `var` keyword:
 ```
 var identifier: data_type = expression
+var identifier: data_type // If you don't want to assign a value just yet
 ```
 This allocates a memory address for the variable.

 Unlike constants, variables can be changed using the `=` operator:
 ```
 identifier = expression